 Keep an eye out for attorneys in the general election.
-And by that, we mean the race for Pennsylvania Attorney General is beginning to heat up as more candidates join a growing field.
+And by that, we mean the race for Pennsylvania Attorney General, which continues to build momentum ahead of the May primary.

 The commonwealth has a history of attorney generals making a name for themselves first as the state’s leading prosecutor and then as governor, including the last two elected attorneys general in former Gov. Tom Corbett and current Gov. Josh Shapiro.

 Republican state Rep. Craig Williams entered the race for AG on Nov.
-28, saying in his announcement that Pennsylvania needs an attorney general who “focuses on prosecution not political posturing.”
+28, saying in his announcement that Pennsylvania needs an attorney general who “focuses on prosecution, not political posturing.”
 Williams, a U.S. Marine Corps veteran, previously spent time as deputy legal counsel to the Chairman of the Joint Chiefs of Staff, and also served as a federal prosecutor with the U.S. Department of Justice.
-In a statement, Williams framed himself as someone who can triumph in a general election.
-“Prosecuting violent criminals, drug dealers, crooked politicians, and crimes against the vulnerable are my goals,” Williams said.
-“I am a lifelong Republican who can win next November.”
+Despite the GOP endorsement going to Sunday, Williams has yet to end his campaign and went as far as comparing Sunday to Philadelphia District Attorney Larry Krasner, a progressive prosecutor who’s drawn the ire of Harrisburg Republicans.

 Endorsements: Transport Workers Union Local 234, Pennsylvania Professional Fire Fighters Association, Pittsburgh Fire Fighters IAFF Local No. 1, United Food and Commercial Workers Local 1776, Philadelphia Firefighters’ and Paramedics’ Union IAFF Local 22, VoteVets PAC, State Sen. Christine Tartaglione and state Reps.
 Matt Bradford, Dan Miller, Joe Ciresi, Mary Jo Daley, Tina Davis, Nancy Guenst, Jim Haddock, Kristine Howard, Anita Kulik, Maureen Madden, Steve Malagari, Eddie Day Pashinski, Tarah Probst, Abigail Salisbury, Ben Sanchez, Christina Sappey, Ben Waxman, Joe Webster and Dan Williams

 Former Philadelphia Chief Public Defender Keir Bradford-Grey, currently a partner in Montgomery McCracken’s litigation department, announced her campaign in June.
 She would be the first Black attorney general and the first attorney general with primarily public defender experience in the commonwealth’s history.

-Endorsements: EMILY’s List, Teamsters Local 623, The Collective PAC, Higher Heights for America PAC, and a number of local officials including state Sen. Anthony Hardy Williams and Philadelphia City Councilmember Isaiah Thomas, state Reps.
+Endorsements: Working Families Party, EMILY’s List, Teamsters Local 623, The Collective PAC, Higher Heights for America PAC, and a number of local officials including state Sen. Anthony Hardy Williams, Philadelphia City Councilmember Isaiah Thomas, state Reps.
 Carol Kazeem, Regina Young, Gina Curry and Heather Boyd, Collingdale Councilmember Felecia Coffee and Upper Darby Councilmember Michelle Billups.

 Note: Keir Bradford-Grey is a member of the City & State PA advisory board.